 Tesco.
 Thanks to our many members, friends and familes we came top in the in-store voting in competition with a range of local charities.
 That meant that Tesco has promised us £3,000 for an outdoor table tennis table.
 The cash came from the 5p people pay for plastic bags as laid down by the government.

 The Co-op.
-You can help!
-Read on.
 This is the latest in our fund-raising ventures – cash to buy a mechanical ball machine for coaching purposes.
-The Co-op do an enormous amount for local groups and this year we have been lucky enough to be chosen as one of their recipients.
-Click on this link and it will take you through the easy steps towards making us 1p for every £1 you spend.
-And even better…..you get 5p back as well!
+The Co-Op do an enormous amount for local groups and this year we were lucky enough to be chosen as one of their recipients.
+And in fact the generous Co-Op came up with more than THREE TIMES what we asked for – enabling us to clean and refurbish Court Six.

 Uplands Retail (contractors for the Co-op) Despite having no local connection, this Bristol-based building firm were the main contractors for the refurbishment of the St Marychurch branch of the Co-op when Cary Park were invited to officially re-open the store.
 As a gesture of goodwill the company chipped in £500 which we could use for a project of our choice.
 We used the money to crown-lift, trim and tidy up an unsightly tree.